Uninett/nav/doc/hacking/virtual-machines.rst

 In this reference document you will get an introduction to using these scripts (from the :file:`tools/` directory) to build VM images.

-You can read more about Vagrant in :doc:`/howto/vagrant` and :doc:`/reference/vagrant`.
+You can read more about Vagrant in :doc:`using-vagrant` and :doc:`vagrant`.

 .. _rvm: https://github.com/uninett-nav/rvm
 .. _veewee: https://github.com/uninett-nav/veewee